emorgado/JasperReportsShadowJar/README.md

 # Roadmap

-- Compile reports and remove .jrxml from jar
+- Compile reports and remove .jrxml from jar (DONE)

 # Licence